yingchuwang/COVID-19-CASES-PREDICTION/README.md

 Per the analysis above, the redundant features are removed.
 The column 'County' is also removed because the name will not affect the result.

-2. fill missing values
+2. Fill missing values

 Viarables                                                   |Missing value
 ------------------------------------------------------------|--------------
-Total merchant wholesaler sales	                           |19 Total manufacturers shipments	                              |16 Total accommodation and food services sales	               |3 Total health care and social assistance receipts or revenue |3 Veteran owned firms	                                       |2 Minority owned firms                                   	   |2 Total employment, percent change	                           |1 Native Hawaiian and Other Pacific Islander alone	         |1 Men owned firms	                                          |1
+Total employment, percent change	                           |1 Native Hawaiian and Other Pacific Islander alone	         |1

-There are only two of these viarables are kept in the dataset.
-They are 'Total employment, percent change' and 'Native Hawaiian and Other Pacific Islander alone'.
-There is only one missing value in each viarable.
-I replace the missing value with the mean of the feature distribution.

-3. After removing redundant features and filling with missing data, the total number of columns has reduced to 27.
+There are only two viarables have missing values and each one has only one missing value.
+I replace the missing value with the mean value.
+After removing redundant features and filling with missing data, the total number of columns has reduced to 27.
 The information below shows that no missing value in the dataset.

 ```
 <class 'pandas.core.frame.DataFrame'>